Low German: Classification

 Low German is a part of the continental West Germanic dialect continuum.
 To the West, it blends into the Low Franconian languages, including Dutch.
-A distinguishing feature between the Southern Low Franconian varieties and Low German varieties is the plural of the verbs.
+A distinguishing feature between the Low Franconian varieties and Low German varieties is the plural of the verbs.
 Low German varieties have a common verbal plural ending, whereas Low Franconian varieties have a different form for the second person plural.
 This is complicated in that in most Low Franconian varieties, including standard Dutch, the original second-person plural form has replaced the singular.
 Some dialects, including again standard Dutch, innovated a new second-person plural form in the last few centuries, using the other plural forms as the source.

 To the South, Low German blends into the High German dialects of Central German that have been affected by the High German consonant shift.
 The division is usually drawn at the Benrath line that traces the maken – machen isogloss.

 To the East, it abuts the Kashubian language (the only remnant of the Pomeranian language) and, since the expulsion of nearly all Germans from the Polish part of Pomerania following the Second World War, also by the Polish language.

 East Pomeranian and Central Pomeranian are dialects of Low German.

 To the North and Northwest, it abuts the Danish and the Frisian languages.
-Note that in Germany, Low German has replaced the Danish and Frisian languages in many regions.
+In Germany, Low German has replaced the Danish and Frisian languages in many regions.
 Saterland Frisian is the only remnant of East Frisian language and is surrounded by Low German, as are the few remaining North Frisian varieties, and the Low German dialects of those regions have influences from Frisian substrates.